TimMacy/YouTubeAlchemy/README.md

 <br>

 ## 📜 Changelog
+- **10.3**: adjustments for YouTube DOM changes, bug fixes, and improvements. new feature: `Max Panel Height in Default View`
 - **10.2**: adjustments for "Ask" and "Quizzes" panels; fullscreen panel support for Info, Chapter, Transcript, Comments, and Live Chat when "Tab View on Video Pages" is enabled
 - **10.1**: fixed "Transcript Failed to Load" error when both `Enable Transcript Exporter` and `Auto Theater Mode` are enabled, caused by YouTube closing the transcript panel when switching to theater mode
 - **10.0**: adjustments for YouTube DOM changes; bug fixes; improvements: optimized initialization performance, migrated to persistent storage, streamlined video element handling; changed `Maintain 1x Playback Speed for Verified Artist Music Videos` to `Maintain 1x Playback Speed for Music Videos`; new feature: `Highlight Active Section in Transcript Panels`